Maine Coon Lifespan:

 by: Sam

-He died suddenly while watching TV with me his evening.
-I will miss him dearly but I know he and I will see each other again some day.
-My heart goes out to all who have lst a dear pet.
+He passed away suddenly while we were watching TV together.
+I’ll miss him dearly, but I know we’ll be reunited one day.
+My heart goes out to anyone who’s lost a cherished pet.
 God bless you all.

 14 years old and acts like a kitten